Rio de Janeiro in 4 Days

 Christ the Redeemer

 There’s not much to do; just admire/photograph the statue and admire/photograph the stunning view across Rio and beyond, together with hundreds of other tourists.
-So it’s a kind of spectacular anti climax.
+So it was a kind of spectacular anti climax.

 View from Christ the Redeemer